 The best reviews provide accurate information about a range of aspects of the business' performance, including price, service, delivery and quality.
 Whether positive or negative, you should back your review score up with as much information as possible to help other customers decide whether the company/product is right for them.

-Specific details about certain aspects of your experience will also enable enable businesses to reap value from your review and learn more about their customer's happiness.
+Specific details about certain aspects of your experience will also enable businesses to reap value from your review and learn more about their customer's happiness.

 3. Do use proper spelling & grammar